 We head to Rottnest Island to explore the best of the Wadjemup Bidi network; a series of walk trails that will take you across spectacular coastal headlands, past stunning inland lakes and encounter both natural and man-made attractions along the way.

-From “walking on water’ boardwalks, to seal spotting, relaxing on Salmon Bay, and marvelling the lighthouses and WWII battery bunkers, your weekend is jam packed of the best hiking trails on Rottnest.
-Indulge in the best food on the island, sit back and relax with a glass of bubbles in luxury, and sleep on clouds in the iconic award winning Discovery Rottnest Glamping Tents.
+From “walking on water’ boardwalks, to seal spotting, relaxing on Salmon Bay, and marvelling the lighthouses and WW1 battery bunkers, your weekend is jam-packed with the best hiking trails on Rottnest.
+Sit back and relax with a glass of bubbles in luxury as we enjoy an evening at Lontara, and sleep on clouds in the iconic Discovery Rottnest Glamping tents.

 Make you way to the meeting point at the B - Shed Ferry Terminal in Fremantle.
-Please arrive at least 30 minutes early to check in and receive your ticket.
-Exact boarding times will be sent to all ticket holders closer to the date as ferry times are subject to change
+Please arrive at least 30 minutes early to check in and receive your ticket and luggage tags.
+Exact boarding times will be sent to all ticket holders closer to the date as ferry times are subject to change.

 When you arrive at Rottnest Island, refresh with a barista coffee or fresh juice at the Lane Cafe before we begin our hiking adventures.

 The hiking fun begins with a short transported trip to the West End where we embark on the Ngank Wen Bidi (Explore West End), Take a moment to enjoy the beautiful views at Cape Vlamingh, before heading onto Catherdral Rocks, where we can view the seals from the viewing platform, providing the perfect vantage point to watch the New Zealand fur seals frolicking.
 Our next stops are Mabel Cove and Marjorie Bay.
 Feeling good with calling it a day here?
 You have the choice after lunch to jump on the Island bus and head to the tents for a relaxing afternoon.